-Drill speeds of 100 SFM (30.5m/min) or less is recommended.
+Drill speeds of 100 SFM (30 m/min) are recommended.
 Slower speeds offer the greatest hole-quality improvements; they allow generated heat to dissipate before smearing PTFE.
-Drill speed can be increased due to equipment limitations, but added dwell times may become more important.
+In certain stack ups, drill speed can be increased to 150-200 SFM (45-60 m/min) to improve productivity without sacrificing quality but added dwell times may become more important.
 If drill smear is visible and bits are sharp, reduce cutting speed until it is eliminated.